whamcloud/Online-Help/docs/Install_Guide/guide.md

 []{#_Toc325378096 .anchor}Storage servers created in the manager GUI can be managed using the manager GUI or the command line interface.
-For information about using the CLI, see the Intel® Manager for Lustre\* online Help topic*, Using the command line interface*.
+For information about using the CLI, see the Manager for Lustre\* online Help topic*, Using the command line interface*.

 Configuring Clients